-More about StorPool’s integration with OpenStack
+OpenStack integration insights: more about StorPool’s integration with OpenStack

 The integration with OpenStack exposes the full functionality of the underlying StorPool storage system.
 The Cinder driver allows any OpenStack component to create, remove, and extend user volumes, as well as copy data from Glance images to them and vice versa.
 Cinder volume types corresponding to StorPool templates may be used to control a volume’s replication count, placement strategy (all-SSD/flash, hybrid with read operations serviced by SSDs, all-HDD), I/O limits, and other capabilities of the StorPool storage system.
-All volumes and snapshots are created with thin provisioning, which allows for a highly optimized use of the actual physical drive capacity.
+All volumes and snapshots are created with thin provisioning, which allows for highly optimized use of the actual physical drive capacity.
 StorPool’s space-saving copy-on-write strategy when creating volume snapshots and subsequently cloning them to create other volumes leads to the instantaneous completion of these operations even when creating dozens or hundreds of volumes at once.

 The Nova attachment driver allows StorPool-backed Cinder volumes to be used by virtual machine instances.
 With Nova’s “root disk on a new volume created from a snapshot” functionality it is very easy to create one or more VM instances from the same OS template.
 Even in the standard workflow of creating a VM instance with the root disk populated by an image provided by the Glance service, Cinder’s image caching will create the new volume with no network transfer and no delay, and StorPool’s copy-on-write strategy will make sure that there are no unnecessary identical copies of the data.
 This will be made even more straightforward with the upcoming StorPool Glance driver expected in October 2018.